jwd2a/justindav.is/_posts/2017/2017-09-28-how-to-know-what-features-to-kill.md

 ---
+layout: post
 title: How to Know What Features to Kill
-author: justin
-layout: post
 comments: true
-header: stock/drippycat-1417871-pixabay.jpg
 ---

 When you build, and eventually maintain, a product, you'll eventually have to